 O'connor Hospital Distinct Part Skilled Nursing Facility is in San Jose, California, which is one of the most densely populated cities in the country.
-With an overall rating of A-, this facility is one of the better facilities in San Jose.
-This truly is impressive given that the city offers some very good nursing homes.
-We also want to point out that this place is located in a hospital.
-Typically, this means that more intensive medical services are offered.
-The best aspect of this nursing home's impressive profile was its inspection grade.
-Inspection reports are discussed in the next section
+With an overall rating of A, this facility is one of the better facilities in San Jose, which offers some very good facilities.
+We also wanted to point out that this nursing home is located in a hospital.
+Typically, this means that more intensive healthcare services are offered.
+If you scroll down, you will see this nursing home's category ratings, which are also impressive.

 O'connor Hospital Distinct Part Skilled Nursing Facility

 - Nursing Home

 Get pricing and details on San Jose senior living options.Get Pricing

 - Accepts Medicare 1

 - Is CCRC

 - Has Resident Council